Maghnie/docs/engineers/analytics.md

 ## Synchronized Operation Analysis

-The _Synchronized Operatio_n _Analysis_ detects whether the operation of the analyzed components is synchronized correctly.
+The _Synchronized Operation Analysis_ detects whether the operation of the analyzed components is synchronized correctly.
 E.g., the pump of a thermal control loop is operating while the 2-way valve is closed or rather almost closed.
 If pumps continue to be operated with the valve closed, this leads to unnecessary power consumption and higher wear of the pump due to the additional running time.
 A valve opening of 10 % or less is considered as closed.

 {% tabs %}
 {% tab title="Summary" %}